debjyoti/logger/README.md

 screen).
 It has the following benefits compared to directly doing
 fprintf:

 1. A separate thread writes the log messages.
-Precious IO time will be saved if you are using a multi-core processor.
+I/O time will be saved if you are using a multi-core processor.

 2. You can specify levels for the message like INFO, WARNING, ERROR.

-3. Debug messages are removed by the preprocessor if DEBUG flag is not used during compilation.
+3. Debug messages are removed by the preprocessor if _LOG_DEBUG flag is not used during compilation.

 4. INFO and debugging (if enabled) messages are buffered in-memory before writing to the log file.

 5. The time (Hour:Min:Sec) and Level of a message will automatically get prefixed to the message.